 - Our hostel lost Jeremy’s beloved hiking pants the night before we went to hike the Inca Trail.
 This was really an omen that we should have listened to.
 We had sent them to the laundry and retrieved our laundry the day before our hike, with one crucial absence: Jeremy’s beloved hiking pants.
 He lived in those pants.
 Pantsless, he had to hike the Inca Trail in a pair of leggings a European had given us in Peru and his waterproof pants.
 No wonder we didn’t make it.

 Animal Friends We Made

 We LOVE animals.
 Like, all of them.
 So rest assured, we have a MASSIVE folder of cute animal photos that we haven’t even cracked into yet.
 Here are some of our favorite and most memorable animal friends over the past year.

 - A cat in our hostel in Cartagena that cuddled in our bed every night

 - Some cows on the Valle de Cocora hike (here’s a picture)

 - Alfredo the Pelican in the Galapagos, who kept coming dangerously close to us and eating sticks like a weirdo.
 We still don’t know why he was eating sticks.
-Also, pelicans are ENORMOUS close up.
+Also, it turns out that pelicans are ENORMOUS and absolutely terrifying close up.

 - Baloo, a giant St. Bernard who lives at Llullu Llama on the Quilotoa Loop